-We all want to stay in our homes for as long as we can, so it's important to look at things you can do and equipment to install to help you do to keep independent for as long as possible.
+We all want to stay in our homes for as long as we can, so it's important to look at things you can do and equipment to install to help you keep independent for as long as possible.

 Removable bath boards provide a seated platform area over the bath, you sit on the board and turn to sit over the bath.
-If you experience difficulty stepping in/out of the bath it may be safer to transfer by using the board then by trying to step over the rim.
+If you experience difficulty stepping in/out of the bath it may be safer to transfer by using the board than by trying to step over the rim.

 However, you still need to raise your legs over the bath rim, or have assistance to do this from a carer.

-The design of these boards varies, they may have a clamp system to either stabilise food when you’re cutting it or to secure bottles and tins when your opening them.
+The design of these boards varies, they may have a clamp system to either stabilise food when you’re cutting it or to secure bottles and tins when you're opening them.
 They may also have spikes to secure fruit or vegetables when you’re cutting or peeling them, most have a non-slip base.

 You may already have a banister rail, and even a matching wall mounted rail on the other side of your stairs but is there anything to hold onto at the turn in the stairs?
 Newel rails are designed to be installed on the newel post and turn through 90 degrees around the post giving you a continuous hand rail as your turn the corner.